conwetlab/WMarket/doc/installation-guide.rst

 Index
 ^^^^^

-WMarket uses a index files to provide better search results.
+WMarket uses index files to provide better search results.
 These files must me stored in some folder of your file system.
 You can specify this folder by editing the property ``lucene.IndexPath`` included in the file ``WMarket.war/WEB-INF/classes/properties/marketplace.properties``.